-Dr. Tim Jacobbe is a Professor in and Chair of the Department of Teaching and Learning at Southern Methodist University.
+Dr. Tim Jacobbe is the Associate Dean of Academic Affairs and Professor in the Department of Teaching and Learning at Southern Methodist University.
 He also has a courtesy appointment as a Professor in the Department of Statistical Science at SMU.
 He holds a B.S. in Integrated Mathematics and an M.A.T. in Mathematics from Bowling Green State University.
 His Ph.D. is in Curriculum and Instruction from Clemson University.
-Prior to his appointment as professor and chair in the Department of Teaching and Learning in the Simmons School of Education and Human Development, Dr. Jacobbe was a faculty member at the University of Florida and the University of Kentucky.
+Prior to his appointment as a professor and associate dean of academic affairs for the Simmons School of Education and Human Development, Dr. Jacobbe was a professor and chair in the Department of Teaching and Learning at SMU.
+He was also a faculty member at the University of Florida and the University of Kentucky prior to coming to SMU.
 His research focuses on various issues related to statistics education and teacher preparation.

 Prior to serving as a faculty member, Dr. Jacobbe was an assessment specialist for Educational Testing Service where he served as one of the primary test developers for the AP Statistics program as well as the SAT and GRE.
 His current research involves the assessment of statistical concepts at the secondary and undergraduate level.
 As PI on the NSF-funded Levels of Conceptual Understanding in Statistics (LOCUS) project, Dr. Jacobbe helped lead a team of tremendous statistics educators in transforming the way statistics is assessed on high stakes assessments.
 The LOCUS assessments have been administered to over 50,000 students throughout the world.
 His contributions to statistics education were recognized by the American Statistical Association when they named him a Fellow for outstanding contributions to the field in 2016.